ixdat/ixdat/docs/source/diving_deeper/plotter_docs/index.rst

 can receive more traces. ixdat reports an incompatible subplot grid with a ``ValueError``.

-For Plotly and registered extension backends, an adapter describes the plotter call with a :class:`~ixdat.plotters.plot_spec.PlotSpec`.
-A plot specification contains panels, axes, line traces, error bands, heatmaps, and continuous color scales.
-The selected renderer translates those components into a plotting library's objects.
+For Plotly and registered extension backends, an adapter turns a plot method call into a :class:`~ixdat.plotters.plot_spec.PlotSpec`.
+A plot specification is a recipe containing panels, axes, line traces, error bands, heatmaps, and continuous color scales.
+The selected renderer draws that recipe with its figure library.

 Readers construct the appropriate ixdat data type and assign its Matplotlib plotter.
 A new reader gains the adapters registered for that plotter class.
 A new plotter works